Gabe-Fernandes/EmployeeManagementSystem/README.md

 # EmployeeManagementSystem
-An employee management system (EMS) for a school.
+An employee management system (EMS) that tracks timecards.
 This is a practice project.